I have trigeminal neuralgia and my face hurts all the time.

 Make sure you still go out, if you can

 I feel worse on the days where I stay in and do nothing.
 Even if I just get up, dressed and nip to the shop, I feel better in myself that I’ve done something ‘normal’, instead of hiding from the world at home, in my pj’s!
 When I first started to experience my TN, I went to work as normal, then crawled into bed at the end of the day and just slept for over 10 hours every night, but I was still working and still getting paid.. and I really appreciated that I had at the end of the month.
+I love going out out still!
 I feel like stopping in every day would be detrimental to my mental health.
 That being said..

 Make your home (or bedroom) your ‘safe space’

 This one is my very favourite tip.
 I do spend most of my time at home, so it’s nice to make that space your little haven.
 I love picking up some new cushions or a throw or spending my money on some new bits for the house.
 There is no better feeling than when you’re in a lovely, tidy bedroom, watching a film or doing some crafting on a made bed, with no mess to distract you!